collective/sc.contentrules.groupbydate/README.txt

 sc.contentrules.groupbydate is a content rule action used to organize content under a chronological-based hierarchy on a web site.

+The 2.0 series introduces a major refactoring of the code base and **is not backwards compatible** with previous versions.

 Base use case
 -------------